 Assignment and Delegation of Work

-Contractor may assign legal work to those individuals set forth in Contractor’s response to the AGO’s Request for Proposal (the “RFP Response”) or any individual employed by Contractor.
+Contractor may assign legal work to those individuals set forth in Contractor’s response to the AGO’s Request for Proposal (the “RFP Response”) or referenced in Attachment E hereto, or any individual employed by Contractor.
 Contractor may assign or delegate work to other attorneys, legal professionals, or firms only with the advance written approval of the AGO.

 All attorneys, legal professionals, or firms to whom Contractor may delegate work under this Section must have qualifications and experience to perform the work requested and shall work under the supervision and control of Contractor.
 All attorneys, legal professionals or firms who work on this case shall follow and apply the highest professional standards.
 If the AGO becomes dissatisfied with the work product or the working relationship with any individual that works pursuant to this Contract, the AGO may request in writing the replacement of any and all such individuals and Contractor shall grant such request.

 Although delegation may be permitted as provided herein, delegation shall not relieve Contractor of any responsibility or liability for the work performed hereunder.
-No provision of this section shall be construed to allow Contractor to subcontract with, hire, or retain any law firm without the prior written consent of the AGO.
+No provision of this section shall be construed to allow Contractor to subcontract with, hire, or retain any law firm, other than the lawyers referenced in Attachment E, without the prior written consent of the AGO.

 In the event that Contractor delegates work to other attorneys, legal professionals, or firms, as approved by the AGO, the compensation of such firms shall be a matter beyond the scope of this Contract to be negotiated in writing between Contractor and those firms prior to the commencement of any work by such firms, and shall be paid entirely by Contractor.
 A copy of such compensation agreement shall be provided electronically to the AGO.
-The State of Vermont shall not be liable for any fees, compensation or expenses to be paid to other firms retained by Contractor to serve as co-counsel or provide other services to Contractor.
+Except for reimbursement of expenses or costs incurred by subcontractor lawyers referenced in Attachment E, The State of Vermont shall not be liable for any fees, compensation or expenses to be paid to other firms retained by Contractor to serve as co-counsel or provide other services to Contractor.
 Contractor agrees to indemnify, defend, and hold harmless the State of Vermont against any claim for reimbursement of fees, costs, or expenses asserted by any firm retained by Contractor.
 Contractor moreover will include a provision in any agreement with a sub-contractor under which the sub-contractor agrees to release and hold harmless the State of Vermont against any claim for reimbursement of fees, costs or expenses.
-Attorney-Client Relationship and Relationship of the Parties

 Contractor shall be responsible for all of Contractor’s business expenses, including, but not limited to, employees’ wages and salaries, insurance of every type and description, and all business and personal taxes, including income and Social Security taxes and contributions for Workers’ Compensation and Unemployment Compensation coverage, if any.

 Case Management